erperejildo/cordova-plugin-preview-camera/README.md

 cordova-plugin-preview-camera
 ====================

+This repo is no longer under maintenance because was merged to the original one.

 This repository is a copy of this other one https://github.com/cordova-plugin-camera-preview/cordova-plugin-camera-preview/issues As discussed in this post this one is going to be used until the original one have more activity: